yonggqiii/it5100a-notes/src/types/sections/algebraic_data_types.md

 constructor or the `False` constructor.
 Neither of these constructors receive any other fields.

-We can also have multiple constructors, each being products of more than zero types, as we shall see in the algebraic formulation of a `String`:
+We can also have multiple constructors that are products of more than zero types, as we shall see in the algebraic formulation of a `String`: